 Schedule

 Although subject to change, the rubric below presents an indication of the type and range of activities included in each day and an overview of the conference structure.
+A detailed schedule will be released prior to the event.
+All events occur at Duke University, unless otherwise specified.

 Friday, September 5